 David Warner scores just 1 on return to competitive cricket

-TORONTO (AP) David Warner’s return to cricket lasted just two balls when the former Australia vice-captain was dismissed for one run in his first game since the ball-tampering scandal.
+TORONTO (AP) David Warner’s return to cricket lasted just two balls when the former Australia vice-captain was dismissed for one run in his first game since his country’s ball-tampering scandal.

 Warner is serving a 12-month ban from Cricket Australia for his role in the incident during the third test against South Africa in Cape Town in March.